hyperhq/docs.hyper.sh-hyper/Reference/CLI/run.md

     $ hyper run --restart=always redis

-This will run the `redis` container with a restart policy of **always** so that if the container exits, Hyper.sh will restart it.
+This will run the `redis` container with a restart policy of **always** so that if the container exits, Hyper will restart it.

 #### Add security groups(--sg)